-The Science Museum boasts some really fantastic facts, they are the foremost destination for learning about science, they capture the imaginations of 3.2 million visitors a year and as a company, they are passionate about inspiring the future of science.
+The Science Museum boasts some really fantastic facts, they are the foremost destination for learning about science in the UK, they capture the imaginations of 3.2 million visitors a year and as a company, they are passionate about inspiring the future of science.

 How can it not be exciting to get the chance to work on a concept project associated with such an institution.
-This particular project, was a group of four of which I was one of them.
+This particular project consisted of a group of four of which I was one of them.
 We were able to divide the work into four distinct areas.
-Research, exploration and ideation, testing, and creation of the prototype.
+Research, exploration and ideation, testing, and prototype creation.

 So the first thing we did, was to create a screener survey, we wanted to get some insights into actual museum users, and get more information about their pain points and areas of difficulty.
 We were lucky to get 53 respondents and their insights really helped us to identify areas of focus, but first, I will give you some insight into their demographics.